Jonathan Crompton

-Jonathan David Crompton (born July 25, 1987) is a former American football quarterback having briefly been a member of the New England Patriots, Tampa Bay Buccaneers, and Washington Redskins after being drafted by the San Diego Chargers in the fifth round of the 2010 NFL Draft.
-In addition, Crompton played for the Edmonton Eskimos and Montreal Alouettes of the Canadian Football League (CFL).
-He played college football at the University of Tennessee.
+Jonathan David Crompton (born July 25, 1987) is an American former professional football player who was a quarterback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Tennessee Volunteers.
+After being selected by the San Diego Chargers in the fifth round of the 2010 NFL draft.
+Crompton was briefly a member of the NFL's New England Patriots, Tampa Bay Buccaneers, and Washington Redskins.
+In addition, he played for the Edmonton Eskimos and Montreal Alouettes of the CFL.
+On March 27, 2023, he was named head coach of his former high school Tuscola in Waynesville, North Carolina.

-Early years
+Early life

-Crompton was raised in Asheville, North Carolina and played two seasons of football at Clyde A. Erwin High School in Asheville.
+Crompton was raised in Asheville, North Carolina, and played two seasons of football at Clyde A. Erwin High School in Asheville.
 Before his junior season, Crompton moved to Waynesville, North Carolina in 2003 to finish his high school career at Tuscola High School.
 He was a Parade All-American in his senior season for the Tuscola Mountaineers.
 In 2003 and 2004, he was the named to the 3A All-State, All-Western and All-Mountain Athletic Teams, as well as being two-time player of the year.
 In 2004, he threw for 2,423 yards and 24 touchdowns on his way to an invite to the U.S. Army All-American Bowl, where his performance earned him the "Army of One" award.

 Crompton was a five-star recruit by Scout.com and the third ranked quarterback in the class of 2005 behind Mark Sanchez and Ryan Perrilloux.